 Muscle Maven Routine

 This yoga, cardio and strength training schedule should have you looking fit in no time.
 The program is designed to be used with a 2-day weight training split, with an upper body workout and a lower body workout done 2x each week.
 Yoga can be done 2-3 times a week and cardio in the morning on an empty stomach before weights.
 This should keep you moving and remove the guess work from your yoga, cardio and strength training schedule.

 Finding the sweet spot

 So now that it’s clear that all three of these practices have awesome benefits, just how much should you do of each?
-Obvious there’s a limit to how much exercise one can practically and healthfully fit into a week.
+Obvious there’s a limit to how much exercise one can practically and healthfully fit into a week for balanced body training.

 The answer is based on what you enjoy the most and what your goals are.
 Perhaps you desire just to do more of what you love (I’m talking to you, cardio bunny and yoga girl) or maybe you prefer to cycle through 2-3 month long phases where you are emphasizing one of the three activities, while doing just enough of the other two to support your efforts to the max.

-Either way, below you’ll find flexible weekly schedules to help you visualize how to incorporate cardio, strength training and yoga into one routine.
-There’s one program that emphasizes running (you can substitute your cardio of choice here), one that’s yoga-centric, one that’s all about building strength, and one that’s a balanced mix.
+Either way, below you’ll find flexible weekly schedules to help you visualize how to incorporate cardio and strength training with yoga into one routine.
+There’s one program that emphasizes running (you can substitute your cardio of choice here), one that’s yoga-centric, one that’s all about building strength, and one that’s a balanced body training mix.
 You’ll be doing 60-90 minutes of activity 5-6 days a week.

 There will be times where you don’t make all your workouts and that’s okay.
 Focus on what you love and finding a balance, and don’t stress about a missed class.